wizz13150/aiyabot/README.md

   - also can set maximum steps limit and max batch count limit
   - refresh (update AIYA's options with any changes from Web UI)
 - /identify command - create a caption for your image.
-- /generate command - generate a prompt from text, using https://huggingface.co/Gustavosta/MagicPrompt-Stable-Diffusion
+- /generate command - generate a prompt from text.
+- /meta command - get metadata from an image.
+- /queue command - get the 5 next items in queues.
+- /leaderboard command - display a user leaderboard.
 - /stats command - shows how many /draw commands have been used.
 - /queue command - shows the size of each queue.
 - /info command - basic usage guide, other info, and download batch images.